Wills

 Consideration of the following should be given when evaluating Wills:

-- Married couples will not necessarily inherit the full value of their partners estate, especially if you have children.
+- Married couples and those in Civil Partnerships will not necessarily inherit the full value of their partners estate, especially if you have children.
+Current legislation means that the first £270,000 of the estate will pass to the surviving spouse and the remainder split with 50% to the surviving spouse and 50% to the children.

 - Parents, with children under the age of 18, should also consider what arrangements they want to make if either one or both of them die.
 Who would you want as the Guardian (to look after your children) and Trustee (to look after your children's finances).

-It is vital that your Will reflects your wishes both now and in the future.
+It is vital that your Will reflects your wishes both now and in the future, and therefore should be regularly reviewed.

 Frequently asked questions